TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

    ``'+'`` to the mode to allow simultaneous reading and writing.

-   The :meth:`read` (when called with a positive argument), :meth:`readinto` and :meth:`write` methods on this class will only make one system call.
+   The :meth:`read` (when called with a positive argument), :meth:`readinto` and :meth:`write` methods on this kundi will only make one system call.

    A custom opener can be used by passing a callable as *opener*.
 The underlying file descriptor for the file object is then obtained by calling *opener* with